home-assistant/developers.home-assistant/docs/dev_101_config.md

 title: "Config"
 ---

-On the hass object it is an instance of the Config class.
+On [the hass object](./dev_101_hass.md) there is an instance of the Config class.
 The Config class contains the users preferred units, the path to the config directory and which components are loaded.

 | Name | Type | Description |
 | ---- | ---- | ----------- |